 So, LCM(8, 10) = 40

-Master LCM, multiples, and other essential math concepts with Orchids The International School!
+Master the concept of HCF and LCM along with other important math topics with Orchids The International School!